-David Marshall and Aimee Sutton participated in the Fourth Annual Title IX Symposium on campus sexual assault cases in Washington, D.C., March 23rd.
-The full-day event for lawyers focused on sharing strategies and tactics for defending accused students in campus disciplinary proceedings, and on seeking relief in court for students when school officials unfairly find them at fault.
+David Marshall and Aimee Sutton participated in the Fourth Annual Title IX Symposium on campus sexual assault cases in Washington, D.C., March 2018.
+The full-day event for lawyers focused on sharing strategies for defending accused students in campus disciplinary proceedings, and on seeking relief in court for students when school officials unfairly find them at fault.

 The symposium also included reports on recent developments in Title IX law.